derfrost1861/derfrost1861.github.io/_posts/2024-12-31-DDPM-Intro.md

-Recovering a previous state of the system based on the current observation is an ill-posed problem with multiple solutions: multiple Brownian steps from multiple previous states could all produce the same state of the system at an observed diffusion time of $$t$$ (see schematic in Figure 2, where alongside with a true particle distribution at $$t-1$$, Brownian steps from two other concentrations can result in distribution at time $$t$$).
+Recovering a previous state of the system based on the current observation is an ill-posed problem with multiple solutions: multiple Brownian steps from multiple previous states could all produce the same state of the system at an observed diffusion time of $$t$$ (see schematic in Figure 2, where alongside with a true particle distribution at $$t-1$$, Brownian steps from two other hypothetical concentrations can result in distribution at time $$t$$).
 However, if a noise-free image, on which our forward diffusion has operated, is known, then there is a closed-form expression for a reverse Brownian step (see <a href="https://arxiv.org/abs/2006.11239" target="_blank">Ho et al., 2020</a>, equation 7).
 While, in general, reverting diffusion steps is intractable: there are just too many system states you could arrive at the